jhudson8/art/README.md

 # Movie title for this director's movie: "Blueprint for a Better World"

-Like the art shown eariler, the movie attempts to assign hard to reach milestones to increase the value of something with no value so that generous people who believe in the movie when it has no value can give greatly when they are rewarded greatly.
+Like the art shown eariler, the movie attempts to assign hard to reach milestones to increase the value of something with no value so that generous people who believed when it had no value can give greatly when it has great value.

 A digitial currency's greatest weakness, like art, is also it's greatest strength.
 It has no value outside of a trust that others will value it the same way.